AndrewRadev/scripts/resources/newplugin/CONTRIBUTING.md

 # Contributing

-If you'd like to contribute to the project, you can use the usual github pull-request flow:
+If you'd like to contribute to the project, you can use the usual pull-request flow:

 1. Fork the project
 2. Make your change/addition, preferably in a separate branch.